Block 4 and 5 Copper Projects, Oman

 - • Bayda - 33.4m at 0.69% copper and 0.1g/t gold in 16B4DD003 from 87m including 4m at 1.56% copper and 5.1m at 1.22% copper

-Based on the results received to-date (both from work undertaken by Savannah and from historical data) and other exploration factors, a series of internally generated Exploration Targets have been calculated for each of Savannah's high priority areas, namely the Mahab 4 and Maqail South deposits in Block 5 and the Aarja and Bayda and Lasail deposits in Block 4.
-This has led to the projection of an Exploration Target between 10,700,000t and 29,250,000t grading at between 1.4%/t and 2.4%/t copper with additional gold credits.*
+Based on the results received to-date (both from work undertaken by Savannah and from historical data) and other prospecting factors, a series of internally generated Additional Resource Targets have been calculated for each of Savannah's high priority areas, namely the Mahab 4 and Maqail South deposits in Block 5 and the Aarja and Bayda and Lasail deposits in Block 4.
+This has led to the projection of an Additional Resource Target between 10,700,000t and 29,250,000t grading at between 1.4%/t and 2.4%/t copper with additional gold credits.*

-*It is important to note that the potential quantity and grade of the Exploration Target is conceptual in nature, there has been in sufficient exploration to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of a Mineral Resource.
+*It is important to note that the potential quantity and grade of the Additional Resource Target is conceptual in nature, there has been in sufficient prospecting to estimate a Mineral Resource and it is uncertain if further prospecting will result in the estimation of a Mineral Resource.